Complementary DNA

 The term cDNA is also used, typically in a bioinformatics context, to refer to an mRNA transcript's sequence, expressed as DNA bases (deoxy-GCAT) rather than RNA bases (GCAU).

+Patentability of cDNA was a subject of a 2013 US Supreme Court decision in Association for Molecular Pathology v.
+Myriad Genetics, Inc. As a compromise, the Court declared, that exons-only cDNA is patent-eligible, whereas isolated sequences of naturally occurring DNA comprising introns are not.

 Synthesis

 RNA serves as a template for cDNA synthesis.
 In cellular life, cDNA is generated by viruses and retrotransposons for integration of RNA into target genomic DNA.
 In molecular biology, RNA is purified from source material after genomic DNA, proteins and other cellular components are removed. cDNA is then synthesized through in vitro reverse transcription.

-RNA Purification
+RNA purification

-RNA is transcribed from genomic DNA in host cells and is extracted by first lysing cells then purifying RNA utilizing widely-used methods such as phenol-chloroform, silica column, and bead-based RNA extraction methods.
+RNA is transcribed from genomic DNA in host cells and is extracted by first lysing cells then purifying RNA utilizing widely used methods such as phenol-chloroform, silica column, and bead-based RNA extraction methods.
 Extraction methods vary depending on the source material.
 For example, extracting RNA from plant tissue requires additional reagents, such as polyvinylpyrrolidone (PVP), to remove phenolic compounds, carbohydrates, and other compounds that will otherwise render RNA unusable.
 To remove DNA and proteins, enzymes such as DNase and Proteinase K are used for degradation.
 Importantly, RNA integrity is maintained by inactivating RNases with chaotropic agents such as guanidinium isothiocyanate, sodium dodecyl sulphate (SDS), phenol or chloroform.
 Total RNA is then separated from other cellular components and precipitated with alcohol.
 Various commercial kits exist for simple and rapid RNA extractions for specific applications.
-Additional bead-based methods can be used to isolate specific sub-types of RNA ......(e.g. mRNA and microRNA) based on size or unique RNA regions.
+Additional bead-based methods can be used to isolate specific sub-types of RNA (e.g. mRNA and microRNA) based on size or unique RNA regions.